99designs/gqlgen-workshop/README.md

 - Write Resolver functions that resolve the nodes and edges of a query
 - Schema first — end to end types

+## gqlgen

+- We looked at existing Go libraries doing GraphQL, the tradeoffs were not great:
+    - `graphql/graphql-go` — has a DSL that was easy to break and hard to read
+    - `graph-gophers/graphql-go` — very verbose, boilerplate, namespace collisions
+    - general lack of features
+- Goals of gqlgen:
+    - We want type safety without all the boiletplate
+    - Good developer experience
+    - A fast runtime

 ## What Are We Building?

 - In this workshop we're going to build a graph that exposes:
     - a local mock database
-    - a remove Movie API that we can search for results on
+    - a remove Movie API that we can search
     - a combination of both services into a single graph that allows users to like Movies
 - This graph could be the starting point of a Movie liking application